AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 1. Optionally, click one of the prompt suggestions visible just above the prompt text box.
 Clicking a suggestion auto-fills the suggested prompt in the prompt box.
 1. Click **[!UICONTROL Generate]**.

-By default, four generated variations—all fueled by the prompt, guidelines parameters, and images you added—are shown in the Canvas.
+By default, four generated variations—all fueled by the prompt, guidelines, and images you added—are shown in the Canvas.

 ## Revise generated emails